MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/buy-licenses.md

 Yes.
 If you sign in with a Microsoft Account (such as an account that ends with @outlook.com or @gmail.com), you can use only the free plan.
 To take advantage of the features in the paid plan, sign in with a work or school email address.

-#### I'm trying to upgrade, but I'm told my account isn't eligible.
+#### I'm trying to upgrade, but I'm told my account isn't eligible

 To upgrade, use a work or school account, or create an [Microsoft 365 trial account](https://powerbi.microsoft.com/documentation/powerbi-admin-signing-up-for-power-bi-with-a-new-office-365-trial/).

 #### Who can buy Microsoft Power Apps and Power Automate plans?

 Any customer can sign up for a free trial.
-Microsoft 365 admins can buy Power Apps plans for their teams or organization.
+Microsoft 365 admins can buy Power Automate plans for their teams or organization.
 Contact your Microsoft 365 admin when you're ready to buy.

 #### Can maker request admin to assign license?